Most-rented small hatch at TIV: five doors, 391-litre boot, handles the Vrmac tunnel run without complaint.

 At a glance

-Who is the Renault Clio for?
+Who is this car for?

-Couples landing at Tivat with cabin luggage and a hotel in Kotor, Budva or Porto Montenegro — the most practical small car on the airport rank.
+Couples landing at Tivat with cabin luggage and a hotel in Kotor, Budva or Porto Montenegro, the most practical small car on the airport rank.

 - First-time TIV arrivals